Photograph: Roaming Hunger

 Advertising

-With pristine seafood, fresh-fried falafel, juicy burgers and a plethora of other mouthwatering bites, most of their moderately priced plates are also our favorite cheap eats.
-Some roam the streets while others park it for good—here's where to find the best food trucks in NYC.
+Once limited to slinging simple fare like burgers and hot dogs, the mobile food renaissance of the past few years has yielded a population of trucks and carts serving up pristine seafood, fresh-fried falafel, and a plethora of other mouthwatering bites (many of their moderately priced plates are also our favorite cheap eats).
+Whether they still roam the streets or have found the perfect home to park for good, these are the best food trucks in NYC.

 RECOMMENDED: Full guide to the best street food in New York